 We examine a Kaluza-Klein-type theory of classical electrodynamics and gravitation in a five-dimensional Riemannian geometry.
-Based solely on the condition that the electrodynamic Lorentz force law must describe geodesic motion in this fivedimensional geometry, it appears possible to place all of Maxwell's electrodynamics, the theory of electrodynamic potentials, and the QED action on a solid geometrodynamic footing, in vacuo, for weak and strong electro-gravitational fields.
+Based solely on the condition that the electrodynamic Lorentz force law must describe geodesic motion in this fivedimensional geometry, it appears possible to place all of Maxwell's electrodynamics on a solid geometrodynamic footing.
 We make no choice as between the fifth dimension being timelike or spacelike, but simply point out the impact in those places where this choice makes a difference.
-In the end, we deduce the Maxwell stress energy tensor, and in the process, learn that this fifth dimension must be spacelike.
+In the end, we deduce the Maxwell stress energy tensor from a fourdimensional variation applied to the five-dimensional geometry, and in the process, learn that this fifth dimension must be spacelike.